-Trainual starts at as little as $79 a month for a basic plan up to 25 employees and offers a 14-day free trial.
+Trainual starts at as little as $99 a month for up to 25 employees and offers a 7-day free trial.
 To learn more about Trainual visit trainual.com.

 Launched in 2018, Trainual is a leading SaaS company that helps fast-growing businesses automate their onboarding and training by documenting every process, policy, and procedure in one simple, searchable, teachable system.
 In just over 18 months, the company has reached over $2M ARR, serving customers in over 80 countries.
 Trainual is on a mission to make small business easier by automating training manuals for busy companies around the world.